Here is a fantastic story from former personal trainer Matt Murphy on how to adapt in these changing times. Take it away Matt.

 I'll let you know if they do and how I respond.
 For now, I am still aiming to deliver what they pay me to deliver.
 I have just changed how.

-This amazing guest post was written by Fitness expert Matt Murphy over at Internet Fit Pro.
+This amazing guest post was written by Fitness expert and former personal trainer Matt Murphy over at Internet Fit Pro.

 Director At Internet Fit Pro